Oven Mitts for Kids

 It's worth noting that among our kid testers, there were different tolerances for heat.
 All were fine loading cool cookie sheets into an oven and using the mitts to keep a steady grip when transferring cookies to a cooling rack, as they might do for extra protection with a warm pan.
 But reaching into an oven and grabbing a hot cookie sheet was daunting for younger children, and a few felt that their hands got too hot during the quick trip from the oven to the cooling rack.
 We think it's always a good idea to have an adult perform these tasks.

-We evaluated four mitts, priced from $7.74 to $39.90 for a pair, all marketed for kids.
+We evaluated four mitts, priced from about $8.00 to about $40.00 per pair, all marketed for kids.
 Adults used the gloves to time how long we could hold pots of boiling water and 350- and 400-degree baking sheets before our hands were unbearably hot.
 In every case we used thermometer probes attached to the insides of the gloves to confirm when the gloves reached 190 degrees (the temperature we deemed “unbearable”).
 We also stained the mitts with 2 tablespoons of tomato soup, washed and dried each mitt five times according to manufacturer instructions, and repeated the heat tests to see if performance was affected.
 One mitt was eliminated for poor performance.
 A group of six kids, ages 8 to 11, tried the remaining products, assessing each for fit and comfort as they picked up a variety of cooking vessels.
 They also used the mitts to load baking sheets into an oven, rotate them during baking, and transfer them to a cooling rack.
 Heat-safe temperatures and care instructions were provided by manufacturers or taken from product packaging.

 Heat Protection: We gave full stars to products that kept our hands below 190 degrees for at least 30 seconds when holding a 350-degree baking sheet and that were long enough to protect a child's forearms.